Pamela Rendi-Wagner: Political career

 In February 2020, the SPÖ announced a survey of party members to gauge their confidence in Rendi-Wagner and their opinion on key issues of social democracy.
 The survey was completed on 2 April, though the review of results was suspended due to the COVID-19 pandemic.
 The results were announced on 6 May: with a participation rate of 41.3%, Rendi-Wagner received 71.4% approval, and therefore announced that she would remain party leader.
-She presented a platform concept titled "New Solidarity for Austria", which seeks to the strengthen of the welfare state, with a focus on health and care, as well as investments in employment and tax justice.
+She presented a platform concept titled "New Solidarity for Austria", which sought to the strengthen the welfare state, with a focus on health and care, as well as investments in employment and tax justice.

 A January 2021 poll indicated that Rendi-Wagner was the most popular politician in Austria, with 36% public approval.
 This was higher than Chancellor Sebastian Kurz (35%) and health minister Rudolf Anschober (32%).

-During the late 2021 political crisis which saw the resignation and subsequent retirement of Sebastian Kurz, Rendi-Wagner accused the government of being "preoccupied with itself" during the pandemic, and void of any mandate to continue in office.
+During the late 2021 political crisis, which saw the resignation and subsequent retirement of Kurz, Rendi-Wagner accused the government of being "preoccupied with itself" during the pandemic, and void of any mandate to continue in office.
 She called for new elections to be held once the fourth wave had been suppressed.
+Rendi-Wagner was the first SPÖ-leader to face a leadership election in mid-2023.
+The results of the membership election were announced on 22 May 2023 and Rendi-Wagner came in third and last place with 31.35% of the votes.

+Following the results of the election, on 23 May 2023, Rendi-Wagner announced that she would not be a candidate at the extraordinary party congress on 3 June 2023 and subsequently announced her orderly resignation as party leader and parliamentary group leader.
+She would remain in office until a new party leader and parliamentary group leader had been elected.
+At the party congress on 3 June 2023 according to the first count, Babler lost with 279 votes (46.81%) against Hans Peter Doskozil who received 316 (53.02%) of the delegates' votes; however, after a recount showed that the results were incorrectly tabulated, with Babler having won the votes attributed to Doskozil, Babler was proclaimed the winner and declared new chair of the Social Democratic Party of Austria.